wilh01/voda/README.md

 # voda
-Simple program to get water meter rotation reading using e.g. FC-51 IR-sensor
+Simple program to get water meter rotation reading using e.g. a FC-51 IR-sensor.
+In my prototype, the sensor is connected to GPIO's of a RaspberryPi, and mounted over the water meter so that rotation of the meter's needle triggers the IR proximity sensor.
+More details should probably be added...